FAQ

 Does it cost anything to participate in Special Olympics?

-1. Special Olympics Forsyth is a non-profit 5013c organization and puts no cost on the athlete or his/her family to participate in State Games.
-All State Games fees, uniforms, equipment, and lodging are free for the Athlete.
-Because of this, Special Olympics Forsyth welcomes opportunities to raise money for its athletes and the programs it provides.
+Special Olympics Forsyth is a non-profit 5013c organization and puts no cost on the athlete or his/her family to participate in State Games.
+All State Games fees, uniforms, equipment to practice (outside of some personalized items like a glove) are at not costs.
+Lodging (when available) are at no costs for the Athletes/Unified Partners and Coaches.
+Because of this, Special Olympics Forsyth welcomes opportunities to fund-raise for its athletes and the programs provided.

 How does Special Olympics raise money?